Andrew Henderson

 In the end, combining traditional CD laddering with foreign currencies gives you more control over your returns while limiting your risk exposure when holding foreign currency.

-While I’m not a financial adviser, I have been banking abroad and using these strategies for years, so I can personally testify to their effectiveness.
-If you want more personalized suggestions about international CD laddering, click here.
+While this isn’t financial advice, Nomad Capitalist founder Andrew Hendrson has been banking abroad and using these strategies for years, so he can personally testify to their effectiveness.